Ren0xx/Where-is-Waldo/README.md

 -   [Material UI](https://mui.com/)
 -   [Firebase](https://firebase.google.com/)

 I used Firebase as BaaS for this project.
-It is a really powerfull and beginner friendly 'tool'.
+It is a really powerful and beginner friendly 'tool'.

 Creating new user is quite simple - you have to do that in order to play the game.
 ![obraz](https://user-images.githubusercontent.com/74071928/203097475-0243db0e-fb26-4006-9d36-711b97c9ef64.png)